 Contemporary Approaches to University Teaching is a free massive open online course (MOOC) designed for new teachers, those who wish to enhance student learning or teaching practice and emerging leaders in higher education.
-It is currently open for enrolment.
-Alternatively, sign up at Canvas Free for Teacher and use the following join code: 64BHPE.

 Planning for learning is Module 2.
 It is part of the ‘New to teaching’ pathway through the course.